SaltyAimbOtter/masterportal/docs/Setup/quick-start.md

+# Quick-Start Tutorial

->Creating your own portal in a few easy steps
+Let's create your own portal in a few easy steps!

-# Quick-start for users

-[TOC]

-This file describes the steps required to set up your first portal on your own server and configure it according to meet your requirements

 ## Host an example application on your server